andersevenrud/ha-nexa-bridge-x/README.md

 > If it's not showing, just click the "add integration" button and search for
 > "Nexa Bridge X",

-All connected sensors etc. will appear automatically as a device with entities using names based on features and configuration.
+All connected sensors etc. will be available as Entities inside Home Assistant.

 > The names are taken from configurations in the App/Web UI.
 > It is recommended that you name them something simple, i.e. if you have a switch